 24 The main iterative procedure used is called RAS.
 This is a well-established technique for generating a matrix A which is consistent with target row and column totals (R and S respectively).
 Assuming consistent totals, the process involves summing the matrix across rows and columns in turn, comparing the totals with the targets, and then scaling to meet the targets.
 Typically, a solution is reached in just a few iterations.
 This simple two dimensional technique can be extended to cover multiple dimensions.

 25 BRES data are used by ONS to produce their published employment figures.
 The latter are used to constrain the Working Futures estimates.
 ONS revised their published estimates in the light of other information, so that figures used may gradually diverge from the original BRES estimates as official data are revised.

+Regarding confidentiality, since the Working Futures estimates are based on publically available data, there is no danger of the data breaching confidentiality from a LFS perspective.
 The data on individuals are not used directly.
 There are so many adjustments and process involved that none of the original data are in fact released into the public domain.